Question: How much progress have you made on your business this year?

 Now, despite the self-help teachers who say, “Think big!
 Don’t put any limits on your thinking!”
 I’m here to set some limits.

-Your goals have got to be realistic.
+To be a successful network marketer, your goals have got to be realistic.

 Here's what I mean.